kwaledesign/Coding-Standards/css.md

   applied - grid items contain content, but are not content in themselves.
 * Layout based styles are indicated with the 'l-' prefix in order to distinguish them from module or state styles [[1]](README.md#works-cited)
-* Minor page components (modules) sit within majar components such as the header, or footer.
-Major page components are refered to as Layout styles
+* Minor page components (modules) sit within major components such as the header, or footer.
+Major page components are referred to as Layout styles

 ### Icons
 * Icons do not belong in modules - By styling icons independently of the module